-Board/Committee Primary Areas of Risk Oversight Full Board Risks and exposures associated with our business strategy and other current matters that may present material risk to our financial performance, operations, prospects or reputation.
-Audit Committee Overall policies with respect to risk assessment and risk management, material pending legal proceedings involving the Company and other contingent liabilities, any potential related party or conflict of interest transactions, as well as other risks and exposures that may have a material impact on our financial statements.
-Compensation Committee Risks and exposures associated with management succession planning and executive compensation programs and arrangements, including incentive plans.
-Nomination and Corporate Governance Risks and exposures associated with director succession planning, corporate governance, and overall board Committee effectiveness.
+Board/Committee Primary Areas of Risk Oversight

+Full Board Risks and exposures associated with our business strategy and other current matters that may present material risk to our financial performance, operations, prospects or reputation.

+risk to our financial performance, operations, prospects or reputation.

+Overall policies with respect to risk assessment and risk management, material pending legal proceedings involving the Company and other contingent liabilities, any potential related party or conflict of interest transactions, as well as other risks and exposures that may have a material impact on our financial statements.
+Risks and exposures associated with management succession planning and executive compensation programs and arrangements, including incentive plans.

+Nomination and Corporate Governance Risks and exposures associated with director succession planning, corporate governance, and overall board effectiveness.